sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png "MongoDB communication error")

-7. Open the Azure portal in your browser and navigate to your resource group and find your Cosmos DB resource.
+7. Open the Azure Portal in your browser and navigate to your resource group and find your Cosmos DB resource.
 Select the Cosmos DB resource to view details.

    ![This is a screenshot of the Azure Portal showing the Cosmos DB among existing resources.](media/Ex2-Task1.9.png "Select CosmosDB resource from list")